Kentucky US Rep. John Yarmuth won't seek reelection in 2022

 “And since that progress will unfortunately not be done on a bipartisan basis, my chairmanship of the House Budget Committee puts me in a pivotal position to help build an even better future for our citizens,” he said.

-Yarmuth had easily won reelection in recent cycles, as his district became increasingly blue.
-Still, the retirement of a Democrat who held a senior leadership position sends yet another ominous sign about the party’s chances heading into next year’s midterms, when its thin majority in both chambers will be at stake.

-The party that wins control of the White House typically losses congressional seats in subsequent elections — as President Donald Trump and Republicans did in 2018.

-Yarmuth becomes the 10th Democrat to announce plans to retire before the 2022 election.
-Many of those joining him hail from more hotly contested swing districts that could flip Republican and ultimately decide control of the House.
+Many of the other Democratic U.S. representatives who have said they will retire before next year’s election hail from more hotly contested swing districts that could flip Republican and ultimately decide control of the House.
 The GOP has already announced that it is targeting many of the seats being vacated, including that of Pennsylvania Democratic Rep. Conor Lamb, who is leaving the House to run for an open Senate seat in his state; and those of Democratic Reps.
 Filemon Vela of Texas, Cheri Bustos of Illinois and Ron Kind of Wisconsin.

 Republicans have seen 10 of their own House members leave office or announce plans not to seek reelection next year, though many are in seats that should remain easily controlled by the GOP.